Web for Pentester II

 Authorization

 Authorization issues are very common in web applications.
 This section puts together some common examples of vulnerability.
-Modern web development frameworks often protect from all kind of injections but cannot take care automatically of this kind of issues automatically, since they cannot understand the business logic behind them.
-Authorization issues cannot really be tested by automatic web scanners for the same reason; that's why it's often a good source of vulnerabilities and it's important to know how to test them.
+Modern web development frameworks often protect from all kinds of injections but cannot take care automatically of this kinds of issues, since they cannot understand the business logic behind them.
+Authorization issues cannot really be tested by automatic web scanners for the same reason; that's why they are often a good source of vulnerabilities and it's important to know how to test them.
 The following section "Mass Assignment" is also a problem of authorization but I prefer to separate the exercises in two sections for clarity.

 Example 1